 Either of the Chris Cornell model ES-335s have one particular distinction about them.
 We're talking, of course, about the pickups.
 Jason Lollar has built a well-deserved high reputation for his custom pickups, and his are what are in use.
 The pickups are modeled after what are often used on Gretsch semi-hollow body guitars.

 Jason Lollar Lollartrons are made in the style of the original FilterTron humbuckers of the late '50s and early '60s for a distinctively twangy tone but sized for a Gibson PAF-style humbucker mounting.
 The result is plenty of tonal depth and warmth from the semi-hollow design, but with a new clarity and crispness from the Lollartron pickups, with excellent hum rejection.
 The pickups are routed through the traditional three-way switch and individual volume and tone controls and topped with clear knobs for a distinctive look.

 The olive drab 335, of course, has the Bigsby Vibrato tailpiece.
 If you dig a bit of vibrato with your crunch and twang, then the great and long in the tooth Bigsby has a lot to love.
 Again, to use the Bigsby requires one to be more involved with its use than with something like a Floyd Rose, or even the Stratocaster synchronized tremolo bar bridge.
 The Bigsby offers a lot of stability, can be easily removed and re-installed, and really shines when one wishes to bend not just single notes, but entire chords.

-Friends, Chris is long gone, but great music and great guitars are both works of art which can last a longer time than a human's life.
-Lets enjoy as much of it as we can before a black hole sun drains us all into the superunknown.
+Friends, Chris is long gone, but great music and great guitars are both works of art that can last a longer time than a human's life.
+Let's enjoy as much of it as we can before a black hole sun drains us all into the superunknown.
 Thanks for reading.

 © 2018 Wesman Todd Shaw